tomas-fryza/vhdl-course/Labs/08-traffic_lights/README.md

 Rename the states `s0`, `s1`, .., `s5` from the example to more meaningful and draw the state diagram.

-## 4 Traffic light simulation
+## Part 4: Traffic light simulation

 Design and simulate traffic light FSM in [EDA playground](https://www.edaplayground.com) or Xilinx ISE.
 Write a testbench that verifies all the functions of your traffic light controller (reset, timing, output lights).

-## 5 Top level
+## Part 5: Top level VHDL code

 Implement the top level in VHDL **or instead** draw a block diagram of used modules and name all inputs, outputs and internal signals.
 Use the `clock_enable` entity with the correct timing (the duration of each state should be 1 or 5 seconds).

 ## Synchronize git

-Your repository must include `README.md` file with simulation screenshot(s), next the source code for traffic light controller, testbench code, and source code or schematic of top level implementation.
-Submit your solution **no later** than Friday.
+Synchronize the contents of your Digital-electronics-1 working directory with GitHub.

 ## Experiments on your own